 Relations with England

-James' foreign policy included intervention in the civil war in Denmark in 1501-2 CE, the king no doubt influenced by his mother's connections there.
+James' foreign policy included intervention in the civil war in Denmark in 1501-2, the king no doubt influenced by his mother's connections there.
 It was the volatile relations with England, though, that defined James IV's reign.
-In 1495-97 CE James hosted the pretender to the English throne, Perkin Warbeck (1474-1499 CE), and raided northern England several times using Warbeck as a front.
-In November 1499 CE Warbeck confessed that he was an imposter with no royal blood, and he was executed.
-Peace was then established with England thanks to James' marriage but, unfortunately, this happy state would not survive Henry VII's death in 1509 CE.
-The most significant consequence of the marriage, which neither monarchies seemed all that enthusiastic about, would come much later when in 1603 CE, James' great-grandson James VI of Scotland (r.
-1567-1625 CE) was invited to become the king of England (as James I of England), and so the two crowns were unified.
+In 1495-97 James hosted the pretender to the English throne, Perkin Warbeck (1474-1499), and raided northern England several times using Warbeck as a front.
+In November 1499 Warbeck confessed that he was an imposter with no royal blood, and he was executed.
+Peace was then established with England thanks to James' marriage but, unfortunately, this happy state would not survive Henry VII's death in 1509.
+The most significant consequence of the marriage, which neither monarchies seemed all that enthusiastic about, would come much later when in 1603, James' great-grandson James VI of Scotland (r.
+1567-1625) was invited to become the king of England (as James I of England), and so the two crowns were unified.

 The Disaster of Flodden